losizm/scamper/README.md

 }
 ```

-The `accept` provides a list of accepted media types, which are used to set the
+The `accept` setting provides a list of accepted media types, which are used to
-**Accept** header on each outgoing request.
+set the **Accept** header on each outgoing request.

 The `acceptEncoding` provides a list of accepted content encodings, which are
 used to set the **Accept-Encoding** header on each outgoing request.